JungeAlexander/blogdown_website/content/blog/2023-04-02-lead-books.md

 ---

-As I briefly mentioned in a previous [post](blog/career-comfort-zone/), I transitioned from an individual contributor (IC) role to tech & team lead over the last few years.
-Most technical and team leadership growth comes from learning by doing and experiencing difficult situations for the first time, dealing with them with the help of the people around you, and coming out wiser at the other end.
+As I briefly mentioned in a previous [post](/blog/career-comfort-zone/), I went from an individual contributor (IC) role to tech & team lead over the last few years.
+Most technical and team leadership growth comes from learning by doing and experiencing challenging situations for the first time, dealing with them with the help of the people around you, and coming out wiser at the other end.
 Then you run into the next thing and the cycle repeats itself.

 Nevertheless, there were a handful of books and resources that helped (and that continue to help) me along the way.
 A few of those I would like to recommend in this post.
 Disclaimer: my experience leading technical teams focuses on cross-functional teams with a considerable focus on machine learning and data science.
-The books focus on software engineering in general and should apply widely.
+The books below focus on software engineering in general and should apply widely, though.

 I hope the list below is helpful.
 As always, let me know if I am missing anything.